 Master of Music

-The faculty of the College of Music has modeled the MM degree programs at CU Boulder after the guiding principles outlined by the National Association of Schools of Music.
-The purpose of Master of Music degree work is to refine skills in music performance, music composition, research and writing, and pedagogy.
-There are numerous fields of study within the Master of Music program: composition, conducting, music theory, performance, and performance with pedagogy.
+The faculty of the College of Music has modeled the Master of Music degree programs at CU Boulder after the guiding principles outlined by the National Association of Schools of Music.
+The purpose of MM degree work is to refine skills in music performance, music composition, research and writing, and pedagogy.
+There are numerous fields of study within the Master of Music program: composition, conducting, music theory, performance and performance with pedagogy.
 The musicology program admits students only at the PhD level.

 The following degree plans are available for the Master of Music degree: